 The Asian elephant lives in over 13 countries in Asia.
 However, as the numbers decline, Asian elephants are suffering severe habitat loss due to deforestation, development and changes in land use due to agriculture.

-For example: the traditional routes that elephants would take to find food and habitat has been steadily devastated by human activity like building infrastructure as well as increasing palm oil and rubber tree plantations.
+For example: the traditional routes that elephants would take to find food and habitat have been steadily devastated by human activity like building infrastructure as well as increasing palm oil and rubber tree plantations.

 This has led to the destruction of millions of acres of forests and land for elephants to roam and use as their own.

-Other reasons why the numbers of elephants are declining include the selling of their meat and body parts as well as baby elephants being captured from the wild and then sold into circuses as an example.
+Other reasons why the numbers of elephants are declining include the selling of their meat and body parts as well as baby elephants being captured from the wild and then sold into circuses for example.
 These elephants are mistreated, abused and then kept in illegal conditions.
 Raising awareness is imperative in order for us to understand the scale at which elephants are being slaughtered on a global level.
 And with this knowledge, we can help preserve this majestic creature.

 Where Can You Find and See Elephants